 He'd seen him somewhere.
 But where?

-The entire walk to the midpoint of the hallway, he was free to stare without them ever looking his way.
-But upon reaching that midpoint, and the moment at which they passed one another, the man suddenly did glance his way, cracking a subtle smirk.
-In that instance, the one at which he caught the smirk from the corner of his eye, time suddenly slowed down.
+The entire walk to the midpoint of the hallway he was free to stare without them ever looking his way.
+But upon reaching that midpoint, and the moment at which they passed one another, the man did glance his way, cracking a subtle smirk.
+The instant he caught the smirk from the corner of his eye, time suddenly slowed down.
 That one, single second stretched out to fit in a memory from years ago.
 A memory, and a man, he'd entirely forgotten about.